 The Tunnel Shuffle is an eye-catching shuffle based on a faro interlace, finished with a long bridge that resembles a tunnel-like structure.
 After the cards are interlaced, they are typically spread over the knee, then bent in a controlled way similar to a riffle bridge, creating a smooth, arched tunnel effect.

-A One-Handed Shuffle is a technique of shuffling cards using a faro-style interlace performed with a single hand.
-The quality of the shuffle is heavily dependent on the condition of the deck, especially the sharpness and precision of the card edges.
+One-Handed Shuffle is a technique of shuffling cards using a faro-style interlace performed with a single hand.
+The ring finger or little finger is often used to stabilize the packets in the meeting corners.

 Thin Spring is a variation of the Spring, in which cards are released from the right hand into the left hand (or vice versa), forming a clean straight line in the air.
 During the move, the cards remain parallel to the ground while traveling between the hands.